SAP-samples/teched2025-DT266/exercises/ex03/README.md

 <kbd><img src="images/ADT_Error2_DeactivateTrace.png" alt="Deactivate Trace" width="90%"></kbd>

 We now see that the Number of Traces has increased.
-In case the trace does not yet appear, refresh the trace records by clicking either **`F5`** or right-click **`Refresh`**To inspect the new trace, we switch to the tab **`Trace Results`** and select the most recent, new trace and open it via right-click and open:
+In case the trace does not yet appear, refresh the trace records by clicking either **`F5`** or right-click **`Refresh`**.
+To inspect the new trace, we switch to the tab **`Trace Results`** and select the most recent, new trace and open it via right-click and open:

 <td><kbd><img src="images/ADT_MoveToResults2.png" alt="Move to Cross Trace Results" width="99%"></kbd></td>